psi4/psi4/doc/sphinxman/source/fisapt.rst

     energy('fisapt0')

-This file runs a DF-HF computation on the full dimer using |PSIfour|'s existing SCF code.
+This file runs a DF-HF computation on the full dimer using |PSIfours| existing SCF code.
 The monomer SCF computations are performed inside the FISAPT module, following which a complete DF-SAPT0 computation is performed.
 Additional bits of analysis are performed to generate the order-2 partition of the SAPT terms to